 If you would like to talk with us now you can click the chat window in the bottom right, click here to e-mail us, or call us at 1-800-661-5196 to talk with a Bryson Insurance trained professional.

-Your driving record determines if you are classified as a high risk driver and require high risk vehicle insurance.
-Driving convictions, driving under the influence of drugs and alcohol, at-fault accidents, multiple speeding tickets are all taken into account in determining if you require high risk insurance coverage.
-Additionally, missed payment and unexplained lapses in insurance coverage can also lead you to requiring high risk insurance.
+Your driving record determines if you are classified as a high-risk driver and require high-risk vehicle insurance.
+Driving convictions, driving under the influence of drugs and alcohol, at-fault accidents, multiple speeding tickets are all taken into account in determining if you require high-risk insurance coverage.
+Additionally, missed payment and unexplained lapses in insurance coverage can also lead you to require high-risk insurance.
 See a more thorough list of potential offenses here.

 Yes, your insurance company reviews your file for renewal.
 Your insurance company may conclude the risk of insuring you is too high or may not actually have a solution that fits your needs.
 You will receive a notice in the mail that you are not being offered a policy on renewal.

-At the end of the day our goal is to make purchasing insurance simple and easy to understand.
+At the end of the day, our goal is to make purchasing insurance simple and easy to understand.
 We educate you in order for you to make informed and sound decisions, based on choice.
-If you are ready to talk with a Bryson Insurance Specialist click the messaging window in the bottom right, call us here…, or e-mail at…

 It is completely understandable if you are feeling down about the situation you find yourself in today.
 Many of our clients initially report feeling angry, frustrated, embarrassed, sad, or just annoyed with the whole process.
-Take a moment to read through these high risk driving scenarios see just how easy a mistake can happen.
+Take a moment to read through these high-risk driving scenarios to see just how easily a mistake can happen.
 We are all human.
 We are here for you.
 Never hesitate to reach out and have a conversation.